"Top 25 Theater Podcasts You Must Follow in 2021"

 Well, to be honest, it's not negative at all but merely the reality of this business.
 Most plays, musicals, books, TV shows, and films never become blockbusters or household names.
 Most auditions never lead to being cast.
 Most Broadway shows never recoup their initial investment.

-Failure, or rather the lack of success, is a given.
+Failure and setbacks are a given.
 Rejection is common.
 And making it big rarely happens.
-Most of us get by from job to job, making a living and enjoying the modicum of success that we hope will come our way.
+Most of us get by from job to job, making a living and enjoying a modicum of success that we hope will come our way.
 But within this reality comes great lessons and inspirations and some funny stories along the way.

 - Bill Gates